microsoft/knowledge-extraction-recipes-forms/README.md

 * For PDF and TIFF, only the first 200 pages are processed (with a free tier subscription, only the first two pages are processed).

+For tips and known issues with managing Form Recognizer models via MLOps and deployment pipelines, view [MLOps Tips and Tricks for Form Recognizer](FormRecognizer/MLOpsTips.md).

 ### Azure Machine Learning service

 [Azure Machine Learning service](https://azure.microsoft.com/en-us/services/machine-learning-service/) is a cloud